DIMINISHED VALUE OF OREGON™

 Dealers are inspecting vehicles closer for accident indicators.
 Broken paint, paint imperfections, tool marks, overspray, etc., and paying much less even if your vehicle doesn’t show up on a vehicle history report.

 It is Oregon state law, ORS 819.482¹, that the appraiser must be Oregon Certified.
 A person commits the offense of acting as a vehicle appraiser without a certificate if the person does not hold a vehicle appraiser certificate issued under ORS 819.480 (Vehicle appraiser certificate) and the person, for consideration, issues an opinion as to the value of a vehicle.
+Use someone who is not, and you may receive a call years later requiring you to reimburse the insurance company since the appraiser was not authorized to appraise vehicles in Oregon.

-If you have someone who does not hold an Oregon Vehicle Appraiser Certificate produce your diminished value appraisal, it may be denied by the insurance company
+If you have someone who does not hold an Oregon Vehicle Appraiser Certificate produce your diminished value appraisal, it may be denied by the insurance company or you may have your claim reversed at a later date if they get caught.

 Warning: There are many out of state appraisers targeting Oregon from around the U.S. that are not certified to produce appraisals in Oregon.
 Before hiring an appraiser, please make sure they are licensed by ODOT.
 Here’s our appraiser’s ODOT CERTIFICATION below.